EricBoittier/ericboittier.github.io/content/publication/MLCCSDT/index.md

 ---
 title: "Transfer Learning to CCSD(T): Accurate Anharmonic Frequencies from Machine Learning Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Silvan Kaeser
-- admin
+  - Eric Boittier
   - Meenu Upadhyay
   - Marky Meuwly

 # Author notes (optional)
 #author_notes: